wtsi-hgi/irobot/irobot/precache/README.md

   * Enqueue the asynchronous data fetching job.

-  If/when data fetching is queued or in progress:
+  If/when data fetching is queued or in progress and a data or checksum request is made:

   * Raise an interrupt to alert the requestor that the fetching job has been submitted, with an estimated completion time (if possible).